 - Limited external controls

-The Canon Rebel T7i is a DSLR that accepts EF and EF-S mount lenses.
+The Canon Rebel T8i is a DSLR that accepts EF and EF-S mount lenses.
 That means it can use high-end EF lenses if you so wish.
 This camera has an APS-C sensor, on the larger side for its price.
-This will give you a 1.6 times crop factor, making it a good choice for those who want a solid video camera and strong photo capabilities.
-Additionally, the T7i can shoot up to 60 frames per second in full HD — that’s more than a two times slow-mo when played back at 24p.
+This will give you a 1.6 times crop factor, when shooting at up to UHD 4k at 4:2:0 8-Bit or any other resolution. making it a good choice for those who want a solid video camera and strong photo capabilities.
+Additionally, the T8i can shoot up to 60 frames per second in full HD — that’s more than two times slow-mo when played back at 24p.
 Although this camera offers plenty of options, one of the most important for this price point is the flip out screen.
-The T7i isn’t a ground-breaking camera, but for the money, it’s a great buy.
+The T8i isn’t a ground-breaking camera, but for the money, it’s a great buy.